i05nagai/memorandum/language/english_speaking.md

         * the laywers in a court case who represent the side that accuses sb of committing a crime
         * His plea of guilty to manslaughter was not accepted by the prosecution.
     * activities
+* posecutor
+    * a legal official who accuses someone of committing a crime, especially in a law court
+    * a federal/public prosecutor
 * prosecute
     * legal
         * to officially accuse sb of committing a crime in a law court, or (of a lawyer) to try to prove that a person accused of committing a crime is guilgty of that crime